sriganesh23/SD/README.md

-- 👋 Hi, I’m @Sri Ganesh
+- 👋 Hi, I’m @Sri Ganesh . . . .
-- 👀 I’m interested in exploring new things
+- 👀 I’m interested in exploring new things . . . .
-- 🌱 I’m currently persuing B.tech
+- 🌱 I’m currently persuing Bachelors of Technology in Electronics and Communication Engineering with minor in Computer Science Engineering . . . .
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for physical Internships . . . .
-- 📫 How to reach me ... sriganeshgubbala37@gmail.com
+- 📫 Reach me @ sriganeshgubbala37@gmail.com . . . .

 <!---
 sriganesh23/sriganesh23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.